 15 default dataset.
 With respect to the input activity data (e.g. geographic location of the industrial facilities and corresponding activity factors and temporal profiles) the user is responsible for providing the required information of the region of interest following the formats established in HERMESv3_BU.
 The application of the model is not restricted to a specific country; it can be run for any European region if the corresponding input data is provided.
 HERMESv3_BU includes a variety of global and regional state-of-the-art datasets to increase the usability of the tool and minimize the amount of input information that

 20 needs to be provided by the user.
-Following the same line of thinking, HERMESv3_BU includes functionalities similar to
+In the same line of thinking, HERMESv3_BU includes functionalities similar to

 Geographic Information Systems (GIS) for automatically manipulating and performing spatial operations on geometric objects (e.g. remap spatial data from one spatial domain to another).
 The model counts as well with a flexible speciation mapping functionality, which allows the user to speciate the original pollutants to any desired chemical mechanism.
 Besides the aforementioned mesoscale atmospheric chemistry models that are compatible with HERMESv3, the road transport emission 25 outputs of HERMESv3_BU can also be used within the R-LINE research grade dispersion model (Snyder et al., 2013).